xone4/NexusAI-Cognitive-Lab/README.md

 ### **Phase 12: Strategic Foresight & Simulation - ⚙️ In Progress**
 *   **Objective:** Evolve the AI into a strategist that can simulate future outcomes and test hypotheses in a safe, virtual environment.
 *   **Current Progress:**
-    *   **Simulation Sandbox:** The `Simulation Lab` provides a user-facing interface to define scenarios, configure competing strategies, and have the AI run a turn-based simulation, predicting the outcome.
+    *   The `Simulation Lab` is now more dynamic.
+The user can define a scenario, and the AI can **autonomously generate multiple competing strategies**.
+    *   The simulation engine can run in a **"Wargaming" mode**, where it treats each competing strategy as an independent agent, simulating their interactions and providing a detailed, turn-by-turn breakdown of each agent's decisions.
 *   **Future Work:**
-    *   **"Wargaming" with Sub-Agents:** Enable the AI to assign competing strategies to teams of Sub-Agents to test their effectiveness within the sandbox.
+    *   **"Wargaming" with Sub-Agents:** Integrate live Sub-Agents (Replicas) into the Wargaming mode, allowing them to execute their assigned strategies dynamically instead of being simulated by the core AI.

 ---
 ### **Phase 13: Metacognitive Self-Assembly - 💡 Planned**